Axelph237/Vega-Sector/Rules/Creating a Character.md

 # Inventory
 Each player has an inventory that is where they store everything on their person.
-A player's inventory has
+A player's inventory has a number of small and large slots, designating what kind of items a player can carry on themselves at any given time.
+Additionally, every item has a size.
+## Item Sizes
+There are three primary item sizes: small, medium, and large.
+Most items will fall into one of these three categories.
+A fourth size, massive, is considered impossible to carry in one's inventory unless otherwise stated.
+### Small Items
+Small items include things like:
+- Rations
+-
+### Medium Items
+### Large Items
+Large items include things like:
+- Rifles
+- Machine Guns
+-